bootstrap-vue/bootstrap-vue/src/components/form-input/README.md

 - When using predictive text auto-suggested words, the `v-model` will not update until the auto-suggested word is selected (or a space is typed).
 If an auto suggested word is not selected, the v-model will update with the current _displayed text_ of the input when the input is blurred.
-- When using IME composition (ie. Chinese, Japanese, etc), the `v-model` will not update until the IME composition is completed.
+- When using IME composition (ie. Chinese, Japanese, etc.), the `v-model` will not update until the IME composition is completed.

 ### Range type input